SCROLL TO LEARN ABOUT UPCOMING RFPs, SELECTION PROCESS, SESSION TYPES,

 Case Study / Additional Presenters: 25% off discount

 Discounts are awarded to individuals who participate in instructional content for sessions only.
 These cannot be combined with other offers.
-If session is presented twice at the Summit, we can offer twice the discounted amount.

 Paid fees will go towards food, venue, materials, and administrative costs to attend the event.

 Creative Placemaking Leadership Summits are designed for civic and cultural leaders, influencers, and decision-makers who want to strengthen communities through creative placemaking.
 Our aim is to inform, inspire, and offer opportunities for lasting connections.
-Good CPL Summit instructors and facilitators are more than just smart about what they teach and discuss: They want to be part of a community of creative placemakers who continually learn from each other.
+Good summit instructors and facilitators are more than just smart about what they teach and discuss: They want to be part of a community of creative placemakers who continually learn from each other.
 To this end:

-Session organizers are expected to register for at least one day of the Summit, however, session instructors and panelists are welcome to attend only their own session free of charge.
+Session organizers are expected to register for the Summit, however, session instructors and panelists are welcome to attend only their own session free of charge.
 We generally do not provide stipends to session organizers, instructors, or panelists selected through the RFP process.
 We may make some stipends available on a case-by-case basis to help certain individuals offset costs of participating in their session.
 We also provide substantial discounts (see above) for session organizers, instructors, or panelists.
 Please direct any questions to Erica Henderson-Smith, NCCP Operations Manager, at firstname.lastname@example.org

 All organizers of accepted sessions must confirm their participation within three (3) days of their receiving a notice of acceptance.
 This acceptance email typically comes within two weeks of the RFP deadline.